 Nexus — acts as a dependency cache for NodeJS and Java applications to dramatically improve build times.
-After an initial build of a SpringBoot application the build time is reduced from 12 mins to 4.
+After an initial build of a SpringBoot application the build time is reduced from 12 minutes to 4.
 We have not yet but intend to demonstrate swapping this with Artifactory soon.

 Docker registry — an in cluster docker registry where our pipelines push application images, we will soon switch to using native cloud provider registries such as Google Container Registry, Azure Container Registry or Amazon Elastic Container Registry (ECR) for example.

 ChartMuseum — a Repository for publishing Helm charts

 Monocular — a UI used for discovering and running Helm charts